-1989 - a three-year temporary planning permission was granted for the use of the land for clay pigeon shooting.
+1989 - A three-year temporary planning permission was granted for the use of the land for clay pigeon shooting.
 Conditions limited this to Sundays between 9.30am and 12.30pm and on up to 10 weekdays per year between 10am and 12 noon and on up to 10 evenings per year between 6pm and 8pm.
 The permission also required the use to be carried out only by the applicant Mr P Devlin.

-1992 - further three-year temporary permission granted with same restrictions as the 1989 permission.
+1992 - Further three-year temporary permission granted with same restrictions as the 1989 permission.

-1995 - further three-year temporary permission granted with same restrictions as the 1989 permission.
+1995 - Further three-year temporary permission granted with same restrictions as the 1989 permission.

-1998 - further three-year temporary permission granted with same restrictions as the 1989 permission.
+1998 - Further three-year temporary permission granted with same restrictions as the 1989 permission.

-1999 - planning permission granted for variation of condition on previous permission to allow use to be carried on by the applicant Mr D Batty.
+1999 - Planning permission granted for variation of condition on previous permission to allow use to be carried on by the applicant Mr D Batty.

 June 2002 - a further temporary planning permission was granted.
 Condition 1 required the use to cease and the land to be restored to its former condition on or before 31 May 2005 unless an application to extend the permission had been agreed in writing by the National Park Authority.
-Condition 3 stated that no clay pigeon shooting shall take place between 1 April and 30 June inclusive, in any year.
+Condition 3 stated that no clay pigeon shooting shall take place between 1 April and 30 June inclusive, in any year to prevent disturbance during the bird breeding season.
 Otherwise the permission was subject to the same restrictions as the previous permissions, including the variation granted in 1999.